San Francisco (sans-serif typeface): SF Pro/SF UI

 SF Pro is a variable font that also has variable widths in conjunction with weights, optical sizes, and grades.
-One of them is a print-optimized variant, SF Hello exists, which is restricted to Apple employees and permitted contractors and vendors, and is therefore unavailable for public use.
-This results in three fonts derived from SF Pro as shown below;
+One of them is a print-optimized variant, SF Hello, which is restricted to Apple employees and permitted contractors and vendors, and is therefore unavailable for public use.
+Additionally, since iOS 16, the variable typeface is used for the lock screen clock, alongside the Metropolitan typeface introduced in watchOS 9.
+This allows for additional fonts derived from SF Pro as shown below.